Case Study: Utility Company R&DSmarter Smart Metering

 5. A Gamified Consumer App

 JFDI presented the system proof of concept and device prototypes to our client in September 2017.
-The next phase, a two-stage refinement and field trials programme, is due to begin in early 2018.
+The next phase, a two-stage refinement and field trials programme, is due to begin in early 2018, for a possible 2019 mass roll-out programme.
+The project has been nominated and is being considered for a technology innovation award.

 Country or Region: